 No single syllabus format or content applies to every university course.
-However, a number of components can make the course syllabus more informative, useful, and engaging.
+However, a number of components can make the course syllabus more informative, useful and engaging.
 The course syllabus serves as a contract between you and your students and can help when restructuring or revisiting your course.
 It is also a historical record that documents the course structure and procedures and can help with an external review of your teaching.
 Inclusion of the following components will help ensure that your syllabus serves these functions.
-Further, the suggested components below comply with Universal Design for Learning (UDL) requirements.
+The suggested components below reflect the Universal Design for Learning (UDL) principles.

 Your syllabus should be structured in the following four sections (click on each for more details):

 - Write in a positive tone that is respectful and inviting

 - Use an active voice and in first or second person